matrixswarm/matrixswarm/README.md

 - [OracleAgent — From Spawn to Prophecy (coming soon)](https://dev.to/your-post)

 ---
+## ⚠️ Use at Your Own Risk

+This system has not been fully tested in all environments.
+MatrixSwarm is still evolving.

+We make no guarantees that your agents won’t terminate your system.We do not sandbox.We do not take responsibility.We Spawn the Swarm.

+You run it.
+You control it.
+You deal with it.

+---
 ## 🛡 Status

 MatrixSwarm is pre-release.
 Core agents are operational.
 GUI is live.
 Lore banners are encoded.